sqlstefan/COMP5046/README.md

 # COMP5046 Assignment 1

 <h1>Sentiment Analysis using Recurrent Neural Networks</h1>
-<p>In this assignment1, we will focus on developing sentiment analysis model using Recurrent Neural Networks(RNN).
+<p>In this assignment1, we will focus on developing sentiment analysis model using Recurrent Neural Networks(RNN). <br/>
 Sentiment analysis is contextual mining of text which identifies and extracts subjective information in source material, and helps a business to understand the social sentiment of their brand, product or service while monitoring online conversations.</p>

-<h2>Data Preprocessing</h2>
+<h2>1.
+Data Preprocessing</h2>
+<p>In this assignment, you are to use the [dataset description]</p>

+<h2>2.
+Model Implementation</h2>
+<p>In this assignment, you are to use the [dataset description]</p>

+<h2>3.
+Evaluation</h2>
-<p>In this assignment, you are to use
+<p>In this assignment, you are to use the [dataset description]</p>

+<h2>4.
+Documentation</h2>
+<p>In the section 1,2, and 3, you are required to describe and justify any decisions you made for the final implementation.
+You can find the tag ‘[Justify your decision]’ for the point that you should justify the purpose of applying the specific technique/model.<br/>
+For example, for section 1 (preprocess data), you need to describe which pre-processing techniques (removing numbers, converting to lowercase, removing stop words, stemming, etc.) were conducted and justify your decision (the purpose of choosing a specific pre-processing techniques, and benefit of using that technique or the integration of techniques for your AI) in your ipynb file</p>

 <h2>Submission Instruction</h2>
 <p>The following are the submission files and description of each files</p><br/>